ijeriomit/Epoch/README.md

 Epoch runs and has been developed on Windows Systems

 **To Play:**
-  * Clone this repo in your preffered directory
+  * Clone this repo in your preffered directory.
+Ensure that you have every file in the repo as they are all necessary for execution
   * Launch the Epoch Pre-Alpha.exe
   * A popup unity configurtion popup will appear.
 Select the settings that best fit your PC
   * Hit Play and follow the game prompt